FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 - Review process usually takes about 1 day but can be up to 7 days in exceptional cases like during holidays or fixing compliance issues.
 - Technical metrics came to App store dashboards with delays.
 It can be a critical time lag to mitigate impact of an issue on your audience.

-**Key bullets to mitigate risks during roll out if your new release are:**
+**Key bullets to mitigate risks during roll out of your new release are:**
 - Understanding level of risks for the new release from the development increment perspective.
 - Defining tracked KPI metrics and abilities to monitor them.
 - Choose right strategy for new release roll out.